 2) Eggs On Toast

-This breakfast only takes two ingredients, but somehow it manages to feel more complex than that.
-With a dash of salt, a runny yolk adds a sauce-like quality to plain toast.
-Choose a sturdy type of bread so that it doesn’t collapse partway through.
-If you’d like a little something fresh, feel free to add some sliced tomato or a handful of arugula.
+Incorporating only two ingredients, this breakfast manages to feel more elaborate than that.
+A pinch of salt and a runny yolk transforms plain toast into something far more interesting.
+Be sure to choose a more robust type of bread so that it doesn’t collapse mid-way.
+For a little freshness, you can add some sliced tomato or a small bunch of arugula.

 3) Veggie Omelet